rhysmah/rhysmah/README.md

 ### Interests
 - ⚽ I play soccer, cycle, run, and go to the gym
-- 🏒 I'm a long-time fan of the Vancouver Canucks.
+- 🏒 I'm a long-time fan of the Vancouver Canucks
-- 🎮 I enjoy video games, including the _Dark Souls_ franchise and _Cogmind_.
+- 🎮 I enjoy video games, including the _Dark Souls_ franchise and _Cogmind_
-- 🎲 I'm a fan of tabletop role-playing games: _Dungeons & Dragons_, _Into the Odd_, and _Delta Green_.
+- 🎲 I'm a fan of tabletop role-playing games: _Dungeons & Dragons_, _Into the Odd_, and _Delta Green_